Nathan-FiveM/qb-walkingstyles/README.md

 # Information
 Fivem walking styles which are constant.
 They are saved in JSON, so even after relogging and server restarts you will have same walking style and it does not burden the database unnecessarily!

-Saves walking styles to a json file via rockstar license
+Saves walking styles to a json file via QBCore Citizen ID